 Instrument bleed is common in recordings but is usually not a big deal.
 If the instruments are positioned far enough apart, the bleed can actually help make the mix sound more natural.

-In studios with iso-booths, instrument bleed can be avoided by simply putting each instrument in its own soundproof room.
+Instrument bleed can be avoided in studios with iso-booths by simply putting each instrument in its own soundproof room.
 This method, however, sometimes ruins the musicality that comes from having all the musicians and their instruments in the same acoustic space.

 Methods To Reduce Microphone Bleed/Spill